 Willingness to share vision, policy and capacity to make compromises and the capacity to make decisions for the region and not the nation – recognising that deciding in favour of the region, may not favour your country.
 Subsidiarity at the right level – as close as possible to the citizen level.
 These kinds of cooperation are necessary – even obvious – for the Mekong.

 Do we have effective water management cooperation?
 Are decisions made from a regional perspective or individual?
-That is a mosaic of individual interests In the Nile, negotiations have yielded a quota system for sharing proportions of the basin’s waters.
-Sovereignty is still very strong in the Mekong.
+That is a mosaic of individual interests rather than a coherent, common regional vision.
+In the Nile, negotiations have yielded a quota system for sharing proportions of the basin’s waters.
+Sovereignty is still very strong in the Mekong which constrains agreements like the Nile.
 The countries are willing to making compromises, but only small adjustments to their investments.
-The other countries do not try to prevent a large dam on the mainstream even though there is evidence that it will harm them; and Laos makes modest changes to the dam in an effort to appease them.
+The other countries do not try to prevent a large dam on the mainstream (using a right of veto which does not exist) even though there is evidence that it will harm them; and Laos makes modest changes to the dam in an effort to appease them.

 ASEAN is not really interested in water management.

-The MRC has a limited mandate.
-It has not been able to challenge its member countries.
+The MRC has a limited mandate that does not allow for a binding challenge to mainstream investments.
+It has not been able to challenge its member countries on investment projects.
 Will the LMC be the new mechanism?
 I do not have much insight into the LMC.
-Mr. Roussel would like to accountability, and for civil society to be consulted.
+Mr. Roussel would like to see accountability, and for civil society to be consulted.
 The LMC seems to be very driven by its leaders’ summit.
 And influenced by China and its investment in the region.
 This has implications for sustainable development – it leads to growth in the short-term, but less sustainable development over the long-term.

 One special interest area is energy.
 Mr. Roussel wonders if there is any kind of regional energy framework?
 He recalled that the MRC wanted to promote regional energy cooperation, but Mr. Roussel has not seen any progress.
 Hydropower has been a major driver of regional investment.
-He has heard that there is much surplus energy from the Chinese dams – this suggests that there is a need for regional energy cooperation.
-The EU is at a pre-programme phase at it considers its future regional strategy, and regional energy cooperation might be part of this.
+He has heard that there is much surplus energy from the Chinese dams – this suggests that there is a need for regional energy cooperation and planning, with potential for a no dams option.
+The EU is at a pre-programme phase as it considers its future regional strategy, and regional energy cooperation might be part of this.

 Question 3: From your experience, are there examples where some or all of the Mekong-Lancang countries have cooperated to yield a clear and positive trans-boundary river management outcome?